 Enhancing readability in spreadsheets is vital for data analysis and presentation.
 Adding space between rows in Excel can help achieve this clarity.

-While Excel offers several methods to insert space, they can be cumbersome for frequent use.
+While Excel offers several methods to insert space, they can be cumbersome and time-consuming.
 This webpage provides straightforward guidance on how to effectively add space between rows in Excel.

 To automatically adjust space when text overflows, format cells to wrap text.
 This increases row height as needed.